olebole/irafdoc/doc/tasks/noao/digiphot/apphot/center.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; show stdimcur

+  ... record the default value of stdimcur

   ap&gt; set stdimcur = stdgraph

+  ... define the image cursor to be the graphics cursor

   ap&gt; contour dev$ypix

+  ... make a contour plot of dev$ypix

   ap&gt; contour dev$ypix &gt;G ypix.plot1

+  ... store the contour plot of ypix in the file ypix.plot

   ap&gt; center dev$ypix display=stdgraph

+  ... type ? to see the help screen

+  ... move graphics cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter the maximum radius in pixels for the radial profile or
       accept the default with a CR
+  ... type v key to get the default setup menu
+  ... enter maximum radius in pixels of the radial profile ... set the fwhmpsf, sigma, and centering box half-width
-      using the graphics cursor and the stellar radial profile plot default value
+      using the graphics cursor and the stellar radial profile plot ... typing &lt;CR&gt; after the prompt leaves the parameter at its default value
+  ... type q to quit the setup menu

+  ... type the v key to verify critical parameters

+  ... type the w key to save the parameters in the parameter files

+  ... retype :.read ypix.plot1 to reload the contour plot

+  ... move the graphics cursor to the stars of interest and tap
       the space bar

+  ... a one line summary of the answers will appear on the standard
       output for each star measured

+  ... type q to quit followed by q to confirm the quit

+  ... full output will appear in the text file ypix.ctr.2

   ap&gt; set stdimcur = &lt;default&gt;

+  ... reset stdimcur to its previous value
   </pre></div>
   <p>
   3. Setup and run CENTER interactively on a list of objects temporarily